 The question of self-representation for corporations is on the mind of a lot of small business owners who are incorporated and involved in civil litigation in Superior Court as a plaintiff or defendant.
 Superior Court litigation is slow and expensive.
-Many small businesses experience litigation burnout, where they lose so much time and money litigating that claims and defences fall apart due to a lack of affordability.
+Many small businesses experience litigation burnout, where they spend so much time and money litigating that claims and defences fall apart due to a lack of affordability.

 A corporation can represent itself in Small Claims Court, where the limit on any claim is $35,000.
 Generally, small businesses with claims in the $35,000 – $45,000 range may opt to waive the portion of their claim over $35,000 and proceed in Small Claims Court, which is faster and cheaper than Superior Court.

 But when the claims exceed $35,000 they are bound to end up in Superior Court.
 This poses a challenge to small business corporations because rule 15.01(2) says that “a corporation shall be represented by a lawyer, except with leave of the Court.”
 The expression “leave of the Court” means the Court’s permission.

 Therefore, it is possible for a corporation to represent itself in Superior Court with the Court’s permission.
 By representing itself, it means that a director or officer or other senior member of the corporation will speak on behalf of the corporation.

 How does a corporation get the Court’s permission to represent itself?
-The corporation must bring a motion, which is easier said than done.
-And there is no guarantee such a motion will be successful.
+The corporation must bring a motion.